astrogirlnim/GeneKnow/geneknow_pipeline/README.md

 # 🧬 GeneKnow LangGraph Pipeline

-A genomic risk assessment pipeline built with LangGraph for processing FASTQ, BAM, and VCF files to predict cancer risk.
+A genomic risk assessment pipeline built with LangGraph for processing FASTQ, BAM, VCF files to predict cancer risk.

 ## 🚀 Current Status

 **All nodes have real implementations!** No more mock data.
+**Enhanced API Server available** with real-time progress tracking and WebSocket support!

 ### ✅ Implemented Nodes (7/7)